Gardon

 The Gardon or Gard (Occitan and French: Gardon, Gard, /fr/, /fr/) is a river in southern France.
 It is the namesake of the department of Gard.
 Several of its tributaries are also called Gardon.
 It is 127.6 km long, and takes its source in the commune of Saint-Martin-de-Lansuscle, in the Cévennes mountain range.
 In its upper course it is also referred to as Gardon de Saint-Martin.
 From its furthest source, that of its tributary "Gardon de Saint-Jean", it is 133 km long.
 It flows into the Rhône (right-side tributary) at Comps, north of Beaucaire, across from Vallabrègues.

 Features

 The Roman aqueduct Pont du Gard and the 16th-century Pont Saint-Nicolas are two historic bridges that cross the Gardon.
 The Gorges du Gardon, which ends at Pont Saint-Nicolas, is a popular recreation area for kayaking, canoeing, rock climbing, and hiking.

 The village of Collias, approximately 12 km downriver from the Pont Saint-Nicolas, has several kayak and canoe rental agencies which will bus customers upriver to the Pont Saint-Nicolas (until the river level drops low in late June).
 Departing from Collias by kayak or canoe will bring you to the Pont du Gard in about an hour and one-half.
-It is possible to kayak or canoe under the Pont du Gard.
-Though, at times, the river is not high enough to allow for passage.
+It is possible to kayak or canoe under the Pont du Gard, although at times the river is not high enough to allow for passage.